dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 ## Proposal

-Availability using black box probes fulfills the constraints above.
-Availability is if a service is reachable or not.
+The proposed solution is establishing the first SLO around service [availability using black box probes](https://medium.com/dm03514-tech-blog/sre-availability-probing-101-using-googles-cloudprober-8c191173923c).
+Availability defines is if a service is reachable or not.
 It can easily be executed as an individual client (on the public internet through a service like pingdom) or on an internal network (for the case of internal clients).

 Availability answers "Is the service reachable from a client?"
 It is a precursor to all other monitoring and Service levels.
 By using such a primitive it optimizes ease of operation minimizes flakiness, and enables teams to start leaning on signals representing their client's experience, collecting, measuring and responding.